hvasbath/beat/docs/examples/MTQT_polarity.rst

         - ''

   If seismic phases have been added, for which ray-tracing has not been done yet, the next step of GF calculation needs to be repeated.

 Calculate Greens Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 For the inference of the moment tensor using polarity data the distances and takeoff-angles of rays from the seismic event towards stations need to be calculated.
-This is dependend on the velocity model, the seismic phase and the source and receiver depth and distances.
+This is dependent on the velocity model, the seismic phase and the source and receiver depth and distances.
 This information is stored in databases called Greens Function (GF) store.

 Please open $project_directory/config_geometry.yaml with any text editor (e.g. vi) and search for *store_superdir*.
 Here, it is written for